zhaozhichen/cgn_content_creator_panel/outputs/guest_profiles_en.md

 ## Ming Zeng

-**Title**: Zhihu-related (Position to be confirmed)
+**Title**: Founder of independent media 'Positive Connection'

+**Podcast**: 正面连接

 **Highlights**:

-- Zhihu related - AI technology and entrepreneurship
+- 'Positive Connection' focuses on in-depth non-fiction and feature storytelling, with three articles garnering over 3 million cumulative reads within the first year
+- Zeng Ming and team record contemporary China's social and cultural dynamics with nuanced humanistic perspectives, presenting socially relevant issues and character stories
-- Focuses on AI technology innovation and commercialization
+- Focuses on deep content creation and humanistic care
-- Deep involvement in AI technology and entrepreneurship
+- Expert in non-fiction writing and feature storytelling

 ---

 ## Selina Zhang

-**Title**: Vice President of Zhihu, Founder of Positive Connection
+**Title**: Vice President of Zhihu

 **Highlights**:

-- Zhihu is China's leading Q&A and news aggregation platform
+- Zhihu is China's leading social Q&A and content sharing platform
-- Positive Connection dedicated to in-depth non-fiction storytelling
-- Top three articles garnered over 3 million views within a year
+- Since its official launch in 2011, Zhihu has grown rapidly: 10 million registered users in 2013, 17 million in 2015, with approximately 250 million monthly page views
+- In 2022, Zhihu achieved dual listing on the Hong Kong Stock Exchange and New York Stock Exchange
-- Focuses on content authenticity, humanistic care, and information ecosystem
+- Focuses on content platform operations, community building, and user experience

 ---